Aravane Rezaï: 2012–2014

 Rezaï lost in the first round of the French Open to Petra Kvitová, and also in the first qualifying round of the Wimbledon to Mariana Duque Mariño.

 She lost in the first qualifying round of the Australian Open to Alla Kudryavtseva 4–6, 2–6.

-2015–present: return to professional tennis
+2015–2025: return to professional tennis

 Rezaï announced her return to professional tennis after more than one-year absence by taking a wildcard into the qualifying draw of the French Open, losing to compatriot Julie Coin in the first round.
 Later that year, she played only two European tournaments, losing in the early games in both.

 Rezaï did not play a tournament again until 2017, when she played three ITF tournaments in France but won only one match across the three, against Maria Novikova.
 She played one game each in November 2018 (in Luxembourg) and in July 2019 (in France), again falling in the early rounds of each.